mku11/Salmon-AES-CTR/docs/README.md

 |______________|______________________________________________|...

 ```
-* SalmonStream optionally supports a standard Salmon header with unencrypted data (see SalmonFile format below) or you can include any data you want.
+* AesStream optionally supports a standard Salmon header with unencrypted data (see AesFile format below) or you can include any data you want.
 * Enabling HMAC integrity in the stream will interleave HMAC SHA256 hash signatures before the chunks as shown above.
 * The first HMAC section includes the HMAC for the first chunk and the header data.
 * HMAC is applied after the encrypted data in each chunk.
 * Same HMAC key is used for all integrity chunks.
 * The CHUNK_SIZE must be a multiple of the AES Block (16 bytes).
 * Last chunk might have a length lesser than the CHUNK_SIZE, no padding applied.
-* SalmonStream is NOT thread safe, if you need parallel processing see SalmonImporter and SalmonExporter.
+* AesStream is NOT thread safe, if you need parallel processing see AesFileImporter and AesFileExporter.
 * Always align your write buffers to the AES Block size.
 * If you use integrity align your read/write buffers to the CHUNK_SIZE for better performance.
 * If you don't use integrity align your read/write buffers to the AES Block size for better performance.

-#### SalmonFile
+#### AesFile

-You can use a SalmonFile to encrypt contents of a file.
+You can use a AesFile to encrypt contents of a file.
-SalmonFile follows the same format as the stream but with the addition of a standard Salmon header, see below.
+AesFile follows the same format as the stream but with the addition of a standard Salmon header, see below.
 ```

 NONCE is a incremental number from a sequence hosted in a sequence file in the user filesystem or served via the Salmon Windows Service.